Dad accused of beating toddler to death after losing his temper during potty training

 Balloons with the characters from the children's show "Paw Patrol" were brought as well.
 It was his favorite show.

-The boy's tragic death has devastated his family, who don't know what to think.
+The boy's tragic death has devastated his family, who doesn't know what to think.

 Kali Brown, the boy's uncle, told ABC13's Deborah Wrigley he's not just a statistic and every child matters.